-sabnzbd component will allow you to monitor and control your downloads with SABnzbd from within Home Assistant and setup automations based on the information.
+sabnzbd integration will allow you to monitor and control your downloads with SABnzbd from within Home Assistant and setup automations based on the information.

 If SABnzbd is discovered on your network, you can enter your API Key in the Configurator.
 Press “CONFIGURE” to do it.